 For the Lower Brazos Planning Region's dam exposure analysis, dam inundation areas based on flowage easements were overlaid on buildings and population to estimate the associated hazard potential.
 The complete dam exposures analysis is provided in Appendix 2A.1.
-Map 3 in Appendix 0 shows the locations of the dams in the Lower Brazos Planning Region.
+Map 3 in Appendix 0 shows the locations of the dams classified as non-functional or deficient in the Lower Brazos Planning Region according to the State Regulatory Dams TCEQ 2021 Reports.